Inside Washington Academic Seminar : January 6-13, 2019 in Washington D.C.

 **This trip is FULLY FUNDED by the SGPP and includes a $500 airfare stipend.**

-- Speakers: You’ll hear from and engage with some of the most distinguished speakers and public national security experts in Washington, D.C.
-Some of our past speakers include Director of Homeland Security, Dr. Dan Massey and former CIA Director, John Brennan.
+- Speakers: You’ll hear from and engage with some of the most distinguished speakers and public figures in D.C.
+Past speakers include NBC's Meet the Press moderator Chuck Todd, U.S. Supreme Court Justice Stephen Breyer and White House Correspondent April Ryan.

-- Site Visits: We'll help you explore this important topic through the lens of Washington, D.C. and take you into government agencies, think tanks, embassies, media outlets and more.
-You'll get a behind the scenes look at how our nation’s capital works.
-In the past, we've taken groups to the Truman National Security Project, Heritage Foundation, Carnegie Endowment for International Peace and the MITRE Corporation.
+- Site Visits: We'll help you explore Washington, D.C. like no tourist ever could, taking you into government agencies, think tanks, embassies, media outlets and more all around the city.
+You'll get a behind-the-scenes look at how our nation’s capital works.
+In the past we've taken groups to the Cato Institute, Voice of America, Woodrow Wilson International Center for Scholars and various politically-focused organizations.

-- Small Group Sessions: Faculty lead these sessions allowing for candid give-and-take discussions to help you digest the information you've heard throughout the day.
-Faculty encourage respectful debate and foster an open environment where you can confidently express your thoughts without fear.
+- Small Group Sessions: Faculty from all over the country lead these sessions allowing for candid give-and-take discussions to help you digest the information you've heard throughout the day.
+We encourage respectful debate and foster an open environment where you can confidently express your thoughts without fear.

 Seminar Eligibility Requirements: